kstenerud/concise-encoding/cbe-specification.md

 ### Metadata Types

 Metadata begins with the metadata type (0x7b), followed by the object (type + possible payload) that will represent the metadata.
+The type immediately following a metadata type can be any type except for the padding (0x7f), metadata (0x7b), and comment (0x93) types.

-Any object type can be used to represent metadata (except for padding, metadata, and comments), but the most useful type is a map.
+Generally, the most useful metadata type will be a map.

 Example: